SvenGroot/GenerateAnswerFile/README.md

 If you execute any scripts, they must be stored in a location that is accessible to the system after installation, such as a network share like the example above.

+## Using JSON to provide options

+Because the large number of command line arguments may get unwieldy, the Answer File Generator provides a custom JSON file format that can be used as an alternative way to provide the options for generating an answer file.

+For more information, see [the JSON file documentation](doc/Json.md).

 ## Using an answer file